MarioWindsor/vaswani-website/projects/augusta.md

     hear the Earth sing.
   description: >
     Directly overlooking the Karnataka Golf Association’s Championship Golf Course, Vaswani Augusta is a workspace created to revolutionize the idea of an office.
-A Grade 'A' Commercial Office Space Development near the Embassy Golf Business Park and Hotel Hilton, Bangalore with state-of-the-art architecture & design.
+A Grade 'A' Commercial Office Space Development near the Embassy Golf Business Park and Hotel Hilton, Bengaluru with state-of-the-art architecture & design.